Dead body found in barrel at Malibu beach

 A lifeguard saw the barrel floating in the lagoon around 10 a.m. local time, according to the sheriff's department.
 The lifeguard then got the barrel and opened it, finding the body inside.

-The sheriff's department said the person was an unclothed Black male.
+The sheriff's department said the person was an adult Black male who was unclothed.
 Paramedics pronounced him dead at the scene.

 Authorities were waiting for the coroner to identify the body, which will be processed at the beach, the sheriff's department said Monday evening.